 In the simulation of net interest income and market value of equity, the forecast balance sheet is processed against various interest rate scenarios.
-These various interest rate scenarios include a flat rate scenario, which assumes interest rates are unchanged in the future, and rate ramp and or shock scenarios including -200, -100, +100, and +200 basis points around the flat scenario.
-At December 31, 2021, the overnight Federal funds rate, the rate primarily used in these interest rate shock scenarios, was less than 2.00%.
-Based on the historical nature of these rates in the United States not falling below zero, management believes that a shock scenario that reduces interest rates below zero would not provide meaningful results and therefor, have not been modeled.
+These various interest rate scenarios include a flat rate scenario, which assumes interest rates are unchanged in the future, and rate ramp and or shock scenarios including -300, -200, -100, +100, +200, and +300 basis points around the flat scenario.
+At December 31, 2022, the overnight Federal funds rate, the rate primarily used in these interest rate shock scenarios, was 4.25%.
 These scenarios assume that 1) interest rates increase or decrease evenly (in a "ramp" fashion) over a twelve-month period and remain at the new levels beyond twelve months or 2) that interest rates change instantaneously ("shock").
 The simulation results shown below assume no changes in the structure of the Company's balance sheet over the twelve months being measured.

-The following table summarizes the estimated effect on net interest income and market value of equity to changing interest rates as measured against a flat rate (no interest rate change) instantaneous shock scenario over a twelve month period utilizing the Company's specific mix of interest earning assets and interest bearing liabilities as of December 31, 2021.
+The following table summarizes the estimated effect on net interest income and market value of equity to changing interest rates as measured against a flat rate (no interest rate change) instantaneous shock scenario over a twelve month period utilizing the Company's specific mix of interest earning assets and interest bearing liabilities as of December 31, 2022.

 Interest Rate Risk Simulations: Change in Interest Rates (Basis Points) Estimated Change in Net Interest Income (NII) (as % of NII) Estimated Change in Market Value of Equity (MVE) (as % of MVE)

++300 (shock) (2.5)% (4.1)%

-+200 (shock) 3.6 % 14.7 %
++200 (shock) (1.7)% (2.4)%

-+100 (shock) 1.9 % 9.9 %
++100 (shock) (0.7)% (0.3)%

 + 0 (flat)

--100 (shock) (4.9)% (28.5)%
+-100 (shock) (2.2)% (3.9)%

--200 (shock) nm nm
+-200 (shock) (6.5)% (12.9)%

+-300 (shock) (9.9)% (26.1)%

-These simulations indicate that given a "flat" balance sheet scenario, and if interest-bearing checking, savings and time deposit interest rates track general interest rate changes by approximately 25%, 50%, and 75%, respectively, the Company's balance sheet is slightly asset sensitive over a twelve month time horizon for rates up, and slightly sensitive over a twelve month time horizon for rates down.
-"Asset sensitive" implies that net interest income increases when interest rates rates decrease when interest rates decrease.
-"Liability sensitive" implies that net interest rates change.
+These simulations indicate that given a "flat" balance sheet size scenario, and if interest-bearing checking, savings and money market interest rates track the general interest rate changes by the rate shock values listed above, the Company's balance sheet is slightly liability sensitive over a twelve month time horizon for both a rates up and rates down shock scenario.
+"Asset sensitive" implies that net interest income increases when interest rates rise and decrease when interest rates decrease.
+"Liability sensitive" implies that net interest income decreases when interest rates rise and increase when interest rates decrease.
+"Neutral sensitivity" implies that net interest income does not change when interest rates change.
 The asset liability management policy limits aggregate market risk, as measured in this fashion, to an acceptable level within the context of risk-return trade-offs.

 The simulation results noted above do not incorporate any management actions that might moderate the negative consequences of interest rate deviations.
-In addition, the simulation results noted above contain various assumptions such as a flat balance sheet, and the rate that deposit interest rates change as general interest rates change.
+In addition, the simulation results noted above contain various assumptions such as a flat balance sheet, and the rate that deposit interest rates change instantaneously as general interest rates change.
 Therefore, they do not reflect likely actual results, but serve as estimates of interest rate risk.
+More specifically, the Company's pre-existing low cost of funds, and the presumption that depositors will not accept a negative rate environment, does not allow management the ability to meaningfully adjust the cost of deposits below zero.
+In addition, many of the Company's loans and investment securities are considered fixed rate interest earning assets.
+Therefore, in an instantaneous upward rate shock scenario, management would expect the cost of interest bearing liabilities to reprice faster than interest earning assets.